ElenaChes/Batch--Audio-Device-switcher/README.md

 4. Uses `SoundVolumeView` to switch default device to the other device.
 5. Uses `SoundVolumeView` to set default volume to the other device's default volume.
 6. Displays info popup for `TIMEOUT` seconds.

+## PromptSwitch.bat

+Checks which audio device (out of 2 options) is currently set as default, displays the information in a popup and asks user if should switch devices.
+If user selects "ok" in the prompt, sets the other device to default and displays the information in a popup.
+If the current default device isn't one of the options an error message will be displayed.

+### Required variables:

+- SoundVolumeView, TIMEOUT, COLUMN, DEFAULT, H_DEVICE, S_DEVICE, H_VOLUME, S_VOLUME

+### Script behaviour:

+1. Reads variables from `VARS_PATH` (relative path to `variables.csv`, declared inside the script)
+2. Uses `SoundVolumeView` to get the value of `COLUMN` for `S_DEVICE` and `H_DEVICE`.
+3. Finds which device's state is set to the `DEFAULT` keyword.
+4. Displays prompt popup.
+5. If selected "ok":
+   - Uses `SoundVolumeView` to switch default device to the other device.
+   - Uses `SoundVolumeView` to set default volume to the other device's default volume.
+   - Displays info popup for `TIMEOUT` seconds.
+6. If selected "cancel":
+   - Exits.

 ## SwitchHeadset.bat